All the richness and gooey-ness of baklava in a much easier version…Baklava Pie! Perfect for holidays, and anytime.

 Easy Baklava Pie Recipe

-I first tasted this pie at my hair salon.
+I first tasted this at my hair salon, of all places!
 One of the stylists had made it and brought it in for people to taste, and I fell in love immediately.
 It’s very similar to baklava, but SO much easier to make.
 It’s incredibly rich, chock full of nuts enfolded in a buttery, flaky crust and soaked in a delightful honey syrup.
 Seriously good.
 My kids love this so much, that one of my boys even asked for it for his birthday, in lieu of cake!!!

 It looks like it might be complicated, but it’s really quite easy, and there are few ingredients.
 It’s perfect for the fall, and into the holiday season as part of your Thanksgiving or Christmas dinner menu.
 It looks fancy, so the presentation works really well for a party or gathering.